grelade/mmx/README.md

 <a href="">AI-powered meme analysis tool</a>.
 Consists of two main parts:

 - **scraping module**: Continously scans and extracts memes from the most popular subreddits.
-- **clustering AI module**: Finds meme clusters using DBSCAN algorithm with feature extraction based on a pretrained neural network.
+- **clustering AI module**: Finds meme clusters using dynamical DBSCAN or static HCLUSTER algorithms with feature extraction based on a pretrained neural network.

 Both modules run independently through server-like apps.
-Data is stored in mongodb database and can be extracted via REST API.
+Data is stored in mongodb database and is extracted via REST API.

 ## How to run it:
 1. You need to setup the mongodb database by running the script: